Hyundai i10

 The Hyundai i10 is a city car produced by the South Korean manufacturer Hyundai since 2007.
 It replaced the Hyundai Atos in the model line-up, and was initially available only as a five-door hatchback body style.
 The third generation i10 was unveiled in India on 7 August 2019 and launched on 20 August 2019, offered in 10 variants across petrol and diesel engines as well as manual and automatic transmissions.
 There are also sedan derivatives, the Hyundai Xcent and the Hyundai Aura.

 First generation (PA; 2007)

 The first generation i10 was announced on 31 October 2007 in New Delhi, India.
 It was produced in India at Hyundai's Chennai plant for the domestic and export markets.

 In India, it originally had three different variants: D-Lite, Era and Magna with only 1.1L iDREZ engine.
 Integrated CD music system, Electric sunroof and Remote key are optional only in Magna Variant.
-In July 2008, Hyundai added two variants Sportz and Asta and an additional engine: 1.2L Kappa engine.
+In July 2008, Hyundai added two variants Sportz and Asta and an additional engine: 1.2-litre Kappa engine.

 In Europe, it has four different versions: Classic, Style, Comfort and Eco Blue Version, with a 1.0 liter engine.
 All versions come with four airbags, ABS, front electric windows, air conditioning and an RDS radio/CD player.
 Higher versions have heated front seats, electric sunroof, start-stop system, and, optional, there is ESP.